 the right support

 Samia left Centrepoint in 2009.
-After a difficult start to adulthood, she has a degree, her own freelance photography business and is working with Centrepoint to develop a new app for young people who have left our services.
+After a difficult start to adulthood, she has two degrees, her own freelance photography business and is working in the Fundraising team with Centrepoint to help other young people like her.

 ‘Not everyone thinks about going to university.
 You’re in so much debt and you don’t have money anyway.
 For me I just thought: if others can have this why can’t I?’